dcppc/centillion/Readme.md

 * **Stage 3: index documents in a google drive folder**
     * See [cheeseburger-search](https://git.charlesreid1.com/charlesreid1/cheeseburger-search.git)
-    * use google drive api (see simple-simon)
+    * Use google drive api (see simple-simon)

 ## how it will work

-the centillion uses whoosh, a python library for building search engines.
+The centillion uses whoosh, a python library for building search engines.

-the centillion creates a schema to index our different items, and then we add documents to it. whoosh requires lots of configurations of how we want to index each of our items.
+The centillion creates a schema to index our different items, and then we add documents to it. whoosh requires lots of configurations of how we want to index each of our items.

-the centillion keeps it simple.
+The centillion keeps it simple.

 ### folder of markdown files